A new NHL season is upon us, so it got me thinking: Wouldn’t it be fun to rank all of the arenas in which you can watch NHL hockey?

 7. Climate Pledge Arena

-Yes, the arena for the NHL’s newest team is deserving of a top-10 spot in my rankings.
+Yes, the arena for one of the NHL’s newest teams is deserving of a top-10 spot in my rankings.
 Even though Climate Pledge Arena is more than 60 years old, but it received a top-to-bottom makeover in preparation for the Seattle Kraken that resulted in it being perhaps one of the most architecturally interesting buildings in the league.
 It’s well worth the visit to Seattle, whose fervent sports fans have quickly taken to hockey.

 8. T-Mobile Arena